Sukanya Ramgopal

 Sukanya Ramgopal is an Indian carnatic musician from Tamil Nadu.
 She is best known as the first woman ghatam player in Carnatic music.
-She is also proficient in carnatic vocal, violin, mridangam and veena.
-She received several awards including Sangeet Natak Akademi Award, Karnataka Sangeeta Nritya Academy Award and awards from Madras Music Academy, Chennai.
+She is also proficient in carnatic vocal music, as well as violin, mridangam and veena.
+She has received several awards including Sangeet Natak Akademi Award, Karnataka Sangeeta Nritya Academy Award and awards from Madras Music Academy, Chennai.

 Biography

 Sukanya Ramgopal was born on 13 June 1957, at Mayiladuthurai in Tamil Nadu, as the fifth child of Subramaniam and Ranganayaki.
 She is granddaughter of Tamil scholar U. V. Swaminatha Iyer.
 She studied at a Montessori school near her house and later at N K Tirumalachariar National Girls' High School.
 After completing a pre-university course from Ethiraj College, Chennai, Sukanya did her under-graduation BSc in mathematics from Justice Basheer Ahmed Sayeed College for Women, Chennai.

 Sukanya grew up in Thyagaraja Vilasam in the old Triplicane area of Chennai.
 She listened to music from an early age, loving percussion then already.
 Sukanya and her sister Bhanumati were first sent to take Carnatic vocal lessons under Thazhakudi Ayyasaami Iyer.
 Later, she was sent to learn the violin at the music school Shree Jaya Ganesha Tala Vadya Vidyalaya near her home, set up by the family of the ghatam exponent Vikku Vinayakram.
 Her violin masters were Dhanapalan and Vikku's brother T. H. Gurumoorthy.
 Vinayakram's father T. H. Harihara Sharma noticed that Sukanya was more interested in mridangam class there.
 He secretly taught her mridangam.
 But soon she was attracted to the ghatam and learned ghatam from Vinayakram and his father.
 Her Guru Vinayakram, who at first said, 'This instrument is very difficult for a girl', seeing her dedication and prowess, agreed to teach her.
 She is equally talented in Konnakol (vocal percussion).
 She is an 'A-top' artist of All India Radio.